brainuser5705/personal-site-v3/_posts/2021-08-05-pointers-basics-in-c.md

 *I am currently learning pointers in my C journey.
 It was a bit hard to grasp at first, especially when tutorials omit key concepts.
 I did more studying and looked at other references, so here is my best attempt at explaining how pointers work in C.*

-*If you find any errors, please leave an issue of the Github repository.*
+*If you find any errors, please leave an issue on the Github repository.*

 ---
 Pointers are **variables that reference other variables by storing their memory address**.